mozilla/infosec.mozilla.org/docs/guidelines/aws_security.md

+---
+layout: default
+resource: true
+categories: [Guidelines]
-Guidelines : AWS Cloud Security
+title: AWS Security
+description: Best practices for securely operating in Amazon Web Services
+---

 The goal of this document is to help teams operate safely within Amazon Web Services.
 All Mozilla AWS accounts should follow the recommendations below.